007 MAGAZINE - The World's Foremost James Bond Resource!

 Daniel Craig and co-stars Eva Green, Mads Mikkelsen, Giancarlo Giannini, Catarina Murino and Judi Dench

 Daniel Craig's debut as 007 was a critical and commercial success and re-established the James Bond franchise for a whole new generation.
-The controversial casting of Daniel Craig proved to be an inspired decision on the part of co-producers Barbara Broccoli and Michael G. Wilson, resulting in spectacular ticket sales of £1.7 million for the opening day, which was more than twice as much as the previous record-holder Die Another Day.
+The controversial casting of Daniel Craig proved to be an inspired decision on the part of co-producers Barbara Broccoli & Michael G. Wilson, resulting in spectacular ticket sales of £1.7 million for the opening day, which was more than twice as much as the previous record-holder Die Another Day.
 Casino Royale ultimately went on to become the most successful film of the year in the UK, despite pirate copies being available to download and sold on DVD just two days after the premiere.
 The window between the theatrical release and home entertainment platforms was getting shorter each year, with Casino Royale making its official DVD debut in March 2007.
 Casino Royale continued to break records and was the fastest-selling DVD ever released in the UK with a staggering 1.6-million copies sold in the first week!

 Casino Royale played at the ODEON Leicester Square for six weeks until Thursday December 28, 2006.
 On Boxing Day 2006 Casino Royale had also opened at the ODEON West End, playing for a further five weeks until Wednesday January 31, 2007.
 Casino Royale also spent ten weeks at the ODEON Marble Arch from Wednesday November 15, 2006 to Friday January 26, 2007, and then returned to Leicester Square playing twelve weeks at the ODEON Mezzanine, and ending its five-month West End engagement on Thursday April 19, 2007.